-Figure 6-7.
-Application of Boost Converter not powering PSoC device
+Figure 6-6.
+Application for Boost Converter

-The switching frequency is set to 400 kHz using an oscillator integrated into the boost converter.
+The switching frequency is set to 400 kHz using an oscillator in the boost converter block.
+The VBOOST is limited to $4 \times$ VBAT.

 The boost converter can be operated in two different modes: active and standby.
 Active mode is the normal mode of operation where the boost regulator actively generates a regulated output voltage.
 In standby mode, most boost functions are disabled, thus reducing power consumption of the boost circuit.
-Only minimal power is provided, typically < 5 μA to power the PSoC device in Sleep mode.
-The boost typically draws 250 μA in active mode and 25 μA in standby mode.
+Only minimal power is provided, typically < 5 $\mu$ A.

+The boost typically draws 250 $\mu$ A in active mode and 25 $\mu$ A in standby mode.
 The boost operating modes must be used in conjunction with chip power modes to minimize total power consumption.
-Table 6-1 lists the boost power modes available in different chip power modes.
+Table 6-4 lists the boost power modes available in different chip power modes.